Gaojianli/UrlShorter/README.md

   </a>
 </p>

-> ShortURL is a opensource URL shortening service (a.k.a URL redirection) allowing anyone to take any existing URL and shorten it.
+> ShortURL is a open source URL shortening service (a.k.a URL redirection) allowing anyone to take any existing URL and shorten it.

 ### ✨ [Demo](https://short.u2b.eu)